Caregiver Connection

 - Learn how to advocate for your child

 We understand how hard it is because we have all been there.
-Our peer support chapters offer safe and confidential spaces to share experiences or to ask questions so that we can learn from one another and make the journey a little easier.
+Our Caregiver Connection groups offer safe and confidential spaces to share experiences or to ask questions so that we can learn from one another and make the journey a little easier.

 - Our group meetings are informal and there’s no pressure at all to attend or share.